Privacy policy

 Why do we use Instagram on our website?

 Facebook distinguishes between customer data and event data.
-We assume that this is the case with Instagram as well.
-Customer data are, for example, name, address, telephone number and IP address.
-It is important to mention that this customer data is only transmitted to Instagram if it has been "hashed" beforehand.
-Hashing means converting a record into a string.
-This allows you to encrypt the contact data.
-In addition, the “event data” mentioned above are also transmitted.
-Facebook – and consequently also Instagram – understands “event data” to be data about your user behavior.
-It can also happen that contact data is combined with event data.
-The contact data collected will be compared with the data that Instagram already has from you.
+We assume that this is also the case on Instagram.
+Customer data includes, for example, name, address, telephone number, and IP address.
+It is important to mention that this customer data is only transmitted to Instagram after being "hashed."
+Hashing means that a data record is transformed into a character string.
+This allows contact data to be encrypted.
+In addition, the aforementioned "event data" is also transmitted.
+Facebook - and consequently Instagram - understands "event data" as data about your user behavior.
+It is also possible that contact data is combined with event data.
+The collected contact data is compared with the data that Instagram already has about you.

-We assume that data processing works the same on Instagram as on Facebook.
-This means: if you have an Instagram account or have visited www.instagram.com, Instagram has set at least one cookie.
-If this is the case, your browser sends information to Instagram via the cookie as soon as you come into contact with an Instagram function.
-This data will be deleted or made anonymous again after 90 days at the latest (after comparison).
-Although we have dealt intensively with Instagram's data processing, we cannot say exactly what data Instagram collects and stores.
+We assume that data processing on Instagram works the same way as on Facebook.
+This means: if you have an Instagram account or www.instagram.com Once you have visited, Instagram has at least set a cookie.
+If this is the case, your browser will send information to Instagram via the cookie as soon as you come into contact with an Instagram function.
+These data will be deleted or anonymized at the latest after 90 days (after reconciliation).
+Although we have dealt intensively with the data processing of Instagram, we cannot say exactly which data Instagram collects and stores.

 These cookies were used in our test: